 Students participate in archaeological field research or conduct laboratory analysis of archaeological materials and data.
 Students work with faculty on archaeological research projects with a field or lab focus, depending on the project undertaken.
 May be repeated up to 6 total credit hours.
 Prereq., instructor consent.
 Same as ANTH 5350.

 Bluff Great House dig

-Summer Archaeological Field School 2013: The 2013 Anthropology Department summer archaeological field school will focus on the Ceramic Period (AD 1 through 1500) occupation of the Pine Ridge area in northwestern Nebraska.
-The class will provide training in detailed archaeologicl site excavation and, depending on ongoing negotiations with local groups, site survey and recording.
+Summer Archaeological Field School 2014: The 2014 Anthropology Department summer archaeological field school will focus on the Plains Village Period (AD 1200 through 1400) occupation of the Pine Ridge area in northwestern Nebraska, along with an opportunity to work on a Late Prehistoric site in the San Luis Valley in Colorado.
+The class will provide training in detailed archaeological site excavation, soil/stratigraphic analysis and, depending on ongoing negotiations with local groups, site survey and recording.
 For review, a course syllabus and application are available.